 - Practice those skills and internalize the strategies to become proficient and condident in our abilities on the test day

-We have compiled a 90-page preparation document that helps you understand the types of questions, build the skills needed for the analytical and the psychometric parts of the assessment.
+We have compiled a 110-page preparation document that helps you understand the types of questions, build the skills needed for the analytical and the psychometric parts of the assessment.

-In the document, we dive deep into the different skills and provide exercises and links to free practice resources for you to upskill as well as tools that help you maximize your approach efficiency and score when taking the test.
+In the document, we dive deep into the different skills and discuss the key strategies to approach every question.
+Included in the guide are more than 560 practice questions for you to upskill as well as tools that help you maximize your approach efficiency and score when taking the test.

 How to improve your reasoning skills